Concordium/concordium.github.io/source/shared/net/mobile-wallet/inspect-release-schedule-mw.rst

 #.
 Go to the **Accounts** page.

 #.
-Tap the balance area of the account that received the transaction with a release schedule.
+Tap the balance area of the account that received the transaction with a release schedule or tap |moredetails|.

 #.
-Tap the burger menu in the upper right corner.
+Tap the |hamburger| menu in the upper right corner.

 #.
 Tap **Release Schedule**.